RShankar/MEAN-Stack-Examples/README.md

 # MEAN-Stack-Examples

 There are many good learning resources.
 This is an attempt to consolidate links and examples that I found useful.
+Saved App folders as zip folders.
+Please unzip and use.

+Tools used: Atom from https://ide.atom.io/ , GitBash from Git at https://git-scm.com/, NodeJS from https://nodejs.org/en/

 Initial list: